ffelten/CrazyRL/README.md

 :warning: Work in progress, suggestions are welcome. :warning:

-A library for doing RL with [Crazyflie](https://www.bitcraze.io/products/crazyflie-2-1/) drones.
-It contains [PettingZoo](https://pettingzoo.farama.org/) parallel environments for multiple agents RL.
+A library for doing Multi-Agent Reinforcement Learning with [Crazyflie](https://www.bitcraze.io/products/crazyflie-2-1/) drones.

+It is:

+⚡️ A lightweight and fast simulator that is good enough to control [Crazyflies](https://www.bitcraze.io/products/crazyflie-2-1/) in pratice;

+🚁 A set of utilities based on the [cflib](https://www.bitcraze.io/documentation/repository/crazyflie-lib-python/master/api/cflib/) to control actual Crazyflies;

+🤝 Unified under a standard API from [PettingZoo](https://pettingzoo.farama.org/) parallel environments;

+✅ Good quality and documented Python code;

+👷 A set of example environments to learn swarming behaviors (in progress).
-The real-life example shown in the video is the result after learning performed by with [MASAC](https://github.com/ffelten/MASAC).

-Once the environment trained it can be displayed on simulation environment or in reality with the [Crazyflies](https://www.bitcraze.io/products/crazyflie-2-1/) with the usage of [cflib](https://www.bitcraze.io/documentation/repository/crazyflie-lib-python/master/api/cflib/).
+The real-life example shown in the video is the result of executing the policies in real-life after learning in the lightweight simulator.
+The learning was performed by with [MASAC](https://github.com/ffelten/MASAC).
+Once the environment trained it can be displayed on simulation environment or in reality with the [Crazyflies](https://www.bitcraze.io/products/crazyflie-2-1/).

 ## API